Communication-Efficient LDPC Code Design for Data Availability Oracle in Side Blockchains: Simulations and Conclusion

-Table \ref{table:comparison} compares the performance of the $k^*$-secure dispersal protocol and the DE-PEG algorithm with the performance achieved by the data availability oracle of \cite{AceD}.
-The communication cost associated with $k_{\min}$ (considering that each node gets the same chunk multiple times and similar to the computation carried out in \cite{AceD}) is provided in $\mathrm{C}^T_{full}$.
-The cost $\mathrm{C}^T_{distinct}$ shows the total cost by considering only distinct chunks (out of the $k_{\min}$ chunks) at each node (calculated using Monte-Carlo simulations).
-For our work, we present the baseline and the $k^*$-secure dispersal protocol with $\mu = 20$ (best results in Table \ref{table:mu_variation}) with the PEG and the DE-PEG algorithms.
-From Table \ref{table:comparison}, we see three levels of cost reduction.
-Reduction from $\mathrm{C}^T_{distinct}$ to $\mathrm{C}^T_{baseline}$ is due to sampling with replacement and hence a tighter bound provided in Lemma \ref{lemma:coupon_group}.
-Reduction from $\mathrm{C}^T_{baseline}$ to $\mathrm{C}^T_{PEG}$ is by using the $k^*$-secure dispersal protocol for $\mu = 20$ and finally the reduction from $\mathrm{C}^T_{PEG}$ to $\mathrm{C}^T_{DE-PEG}$ is by using specialized LDPC codes to reduce the cost associated with the secure phase of the protocol.
+Table \ref{table:comparison} compares the performance of the $k^*$-secure dispersal protocol and DE-PEG algorithm with the performance achieved by the data availability oracle of \cite{AceD}. \debbb{$\mathrm{C}^T_{full}$ is the communication cost associated with} $k_{\min}$ (considering that each node gets the same chunk multiple times and similar to the computation carried out in \cite{AceD}). \debbb{$\mathrm{C}^T_{distinct}$ is the total cost} by considering only distinct chunks (out of the $k_{\min}$ chunks) at each node (calculated using Monte-Carlo simulations).
+For our work, we present the baseline and the $k^*$-secure dispersal protocol with $\mu = 20$ (best results in Table \ref{table:mu_variation}) with the PEG and the DE-PEG algorithms. \debbb{From Table \ref{table:comparison}, we see three levels of cost reduction; 1) $\mathrm{C}^T_{distinct}$ to $\mathrm{C}^T_{baseline}$ is due to sampling with replacement, 2) $\mathrm{C}^T_{baseline}$ to $\mathrm{C}^T_{PEG}$ is due to using the $k^*$-secure dispersal protocol for $\mu = 20$, and 3) $\mathrm{C}^T_{PEG}$ to $\mathrm{C}^T_{DE-PEG}$ is due to using DE-PEG LDPC codes designed to reduce the total communication cost}.
 Note that these reductions are for a single 1MB block.
 Also, for the Oracle of \cite{AceD}, we use $\alpha^* = 0.125$ which is for a rate $\frac{1}{4}$ code but assume the data chunk sizes are the same as a rate $\frac{1}{2}$ code to demonstrate that even in this disadvantageous situation we have a better communication cost.